barracuda-cloudgen-access/docs/quick_start.md

     - Fyde Access Proxy is the software combo that contains Envoy Proxy and Fyde Proxy Orchestrator
     - Envoy Proxy listens to requests and proxies them to the correct destination
     - Fyde Proxy Orchestrator ensures that Envoy Proxy is configured with the correct requests and takes care of requests authorization and authentication
-    - In order to work, Fyde Proxy Orchestrator needs a valid token that contains the necessary information to bootstrap the service
+    - Fyde Proxy Orchestrator requires a valid token (Fyde Access Proxy enrollment link) that contains the necessary information to bootstrap and authorize the service

 1. [Install Fyde Access Proxy in Docker](#install-fyde-access-proxy-in-docker)

-    - In this quick start we recomend installing the solution using the docker infrastructure, for other platforms please visit [Fyde Proxy - Install steps](fyde_proxy.md##install)
+    - In this quick start we recomend installing the solution using the docker infrastructure, for other platforms please visit [Fyde Access Proxy - Install steps](fyde_access_proxy.md##install)
     - The public port will need to be available for the clients connecting to resources

 1. [Add new resource](#add-new-resource)